guimorg/guimorg.github.io/_posts/2020-11-04-data-bytes-data-privacy-en.md

 ### Privacy and Anonymization

-It is very important to keep in mind that the concepts of privacy and anonymization are not identical and that anonymized data does not correspond to secure data or privacy.
+It is very important to keep in mind that the concepts of privacy and anonymization are not identical and that anonymized data does not correspond to privacy.
 This point is not always very obvious because if we take a *dataset* as independent from others, in a vacuum, anonymization may seem sufficient to guarantee privacy.

 However, anonymization fails in privacy when we take other data sources to identify an individual; that is to say that even if a *dataset* is anonymized, information contained in another *dataset* can be used to identify individuals.